digitalcorpora/digitalcorpora_app/README.md

+# digitalcorpora.org python app
+This repo provides the custom-written Python code to for the https://DigitalCorpora.org/ website.

+The website runs with WordPress.
+This repo runs in a sub-domain https://downloads.digitalcorproa.org/ and provides the browsing functionality of the S3 bucket.

-This repo is designed to be check out as ~/app.digitalcorpora.org/ on dreamhost.
-It can also be checked out into other directories for development and testing.
+The repo is designed to be check out as ~/downloads.digitalcorpora.org/ on dreamhost.
+It runs the python application in Bottle using the Dreamhost passenger WSGI framework.
+The repo can also be checked out into other directories for development and testing.
+You can also modify the config file to browse other S3 buckets, should you wish to use this on another website.